-TOE Security Functions Description SF.FILTERING The TOE uses a built-in firewall to block ports and ICMP commands that are not needed for the operation of the TOE.
-In addition all network protocols that are not supported in the security mode 'high' are disabled.
-By default no traffic is permitted to enter or leave to TOE except for the TCP/IP packets and the restricted ICMP command set via the ports defined in the rule table described in [7], Appendix D. SF.JOB_RELEASE The TOE verifies the identity and associated PIN code that was send with the print job when submitted by S.REMOTE_USER with Username/PIN received from S.LOCAL_USER via the DC interface.
+TOE Security Function Addressed issue SF.FILTERING The TOE uses a built-in firewall to block ports that are not needed for the operation of the TOE.
+In addition no network protocols that are not supported by the evaluated configuration are enabled.
+SF.JOB_RELEASE The TOE verifies the identity and associated PIN code that was sent with the print job when submitted by S.REMOTE_USER with Username/PIN received from S.LOCAL_USER via the Smart Imager interface.
 If verification is successful, the secure print job is released for printing.
-SF.SHREDDING Once a print or scan job has been deleted, the data is overwritten.
+SF.SHREDDING Once a print, copy or scan job has been deleted, the data is overwritten.
 It is possible to perform multiple write cycles, with various patterns being applied.
 At least three write cycles will always take place.
-S.REMOTE_SYSADMIN or S.SERVICE_ENGINEER can choose the moment when the shredding cycle commences.
-The first write cycle can occur immediately after the print job has completed or to improve job throughput performance, once the TOE enters an idle state.
-The remaining cycles may also take place immediately after the print job has been completed or also at the time when the TOE enters an idle state.
-The shredding mechanism supports US DOD 5220-22m and Gutmann algorithms .
-SF.MANAGEMENT The TOE can be managed in relation to SF.JOB_RELEASE and SF.SHREDDING.
+The first write cycle starts after the job has been deleted and to improve job throughput performance, all other remaining cycles are done once the TOE enters an idle state.
+The shredding mechanism supports US DOD 5220-22m and Gutmann algorithms.
+SF.MANAGEMENT The TOE can be managed in relation to SF.SHREDDING.
 In order to gain access, the S.REMOTE_SYSADMIN or S.SERVICE_ENGINEER must authenticate themselves to the TOE.
 S.SERVICE_ENGINEER does this by entering a PIN.
 S.REMOTE_SYSADMIN authenticates himself by entering a password.
-The TOE is delivered by Océ with pre-configured in the security mode 'high'.
-This provides the most restrictive set of operational settings.
-SF.SELFTEST During start-up the TOE will check the hard disk files system and the integrity of the software the forms the TOE.
-If defects in the hard disk files system are detected, the corrupted file system will be automatically repaired.
-The software includes all executables (operating system executables, Océ authored DAC executables, Third party software executables and DAC system settings).
-If defects are detected, the corrupted data will be replaced by correct shadow data.
+The TOE is delivered by Océ with the most restrictive set of operational settings.

-Table 1.2: TOE Security Functions
+Table 2: TOE Security Functions

-For a complete list and definition of the used subjects and objects please refer to the security target [7], Chapter 3.1.
+For more details please refer to the Security Target [7], chapter 6.1.